 The GovTech Maturity Index (GTMI) provides a comprehensive overview of digital transformation in the public sector across 198 economies.
 It measures the maturity of four critical GovTech focus areas through 48 indicators covering: (i) core government systems and shared digital infrastructure, (ii) online public service delivery, (iii) digital citizen engagement, and (iv) GovTech enablers including other important dimensions such as strategy, institutions, laws and regulations, digital skills, and innovation policies and programs.

-To do this, the GTMI draws on two sources of data: self-reported survey responses from participating economies and remotely collected data for the non-participating economies.
+To do this, the GTMI updates draw on two data sources: self-reported survey responses from participating economies and remotely collected data for non-participating economies.

 The GTMI is not intended to create a ranking or assess a country’s readiness for its performance in GovTech.
 Instead, the GTMI complements existing tools and diagnostics by identifying critical information for identifying areas for improvement.